Christopher Brix

 Research SWE Intern, Google Zurich (remotely)

 During my internship, I investigated the application of a fine-tuned BERT model for named entity recognition.
 To this end, I analyzed multiple datasets, wrote an augmentation script and evaluated a variety of different training techniques.
-Furthermore, I set up a CI pipeline on GitHub to ensure a high code quality.
+I was able to improve key metrics by up to 25 percentage points (57% to 82%).
 As a side project, I managed a program that connected interns with each other for 1:1 chats, setting up approximately 700 meetings.

 • Nov 2016 -